smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 1st to 4th September

-To convert ESRI proj files to PostGIS SRIDs use: http://prj2epsg.org/search
+Note: to convert ESRI proj files to PostGIS SRIDs use: http://prj2epsg.org/search

-To do:
+Test harness refactor; Node.js version working

 * EXPLAIN plan support
 * Linked tests (based on the study 1 test scenario)

+#### 7th to 11th September

+* Debug functions
+* Instrumnetation
+* Conversion to Mutec locked version to prevent stack overload with waterfall of cascading callback functions

+Remove old dblink version

+From August:

+1. Test harness

+To do:

 * Test regime; for all rif40 schema tables

   * Constraints: